-Azade Shahmiri: You and I have Seen the Garden from That Cold Sullen Crack – Sophiensæle | Independent Theater in Berlin
+Azade Shahmiri: You and I Have Seen the Garden from That Cold Sullen Crack – Sophiensæle | Independent Theater in Berlin

 In her research-based cinematic performance, Azade Shahmiri, theater and performance artist, revisits the garden as a Living Archive of collective resistance within transformative moments of Iranian society.
 Wandering around the invisible or documented, repurposed or erased gardens, You and I Have Seen the Garden from That Cold Sullen Crack reclaims the peripheries, reassembling the ruptured narratives buried beneath vegetation and soil, flowing through dying water channels—qanats.
 It maps and tracks the layered agency and performativity of gardens by interweaving visual archives, found footage, and soundscapes with woman-to-woman letters, fragmented biographies, the performer’s ambivalent presence, and a self-reflective voice.